Low consumption reduces electricity and water costs significantly

 Now with load capacities of 6, 7 or 8 kg

-No-one wants to hang around for long in the wash-rooms of apartment blocks or student hostels.
-Laundry machines are in operation for hours on end, and must be robust and easy to maintain – and, not least, fast.
+Nobody likes to have to hang around long in a launderette.
+Laundry machines are in operation for hours on end, must be robust and easy to maintain – and, not least, fast.
 Just like Little Giants from Miele which have been proving their worth where domestic appliances are simply overstretched for more than 40 years.
 In April, existing washing machines and tumble dryers will be replaced by two radically new model series: As before, the machines still require no more than half a square metre of space, but now boast an increased load capacity.
 At the same time, electricity and water consumption has been reduced, and operation is now even simpler thanks to a new touch display.

 Even at first glance, the high-quality stainless-steel fascia immediately betrays the fact that these are commercial machines.
 Using the new text touch display, models from the Performance Plus series are easy to use, offering an interface in 32 languages and including a delay-start feature.
 Where required, programme selection can be limited to virtually eliminate operating errors.

 The new Little Giants feature Miele's enhanced honeycomb drum, now available with load capacities of 6, 7 and 8 kg.
 This represents an increase in load capacity of up to 25% - without any negative impact on cycle times.
 Consequently, the shortest cycle takes only 49 minutes.
 Despite a larger load, water consumption has been reduced by up to 22%; electricity savings peak at 28%.
 The shortest cycle on vented dryers lasts only 42 minutes; the heat-pump dryer requires 67 minutes.